Sailikhith7/plant-disease-detector/README.md

 Dataset

-The dataset is a combined multi-crop plant disease dataset containing images of **cotton, groundnut, ragi, rice, and sugarcane**.
+The dataset is a combined multi-crop plant disease dataset containing images of `cotton`, `groundnut`, `ragi`, `rice`, and `sugarcane'.
 It includes both healthy and diseased plant images, covering the 27 classes supported by the classifier.
 The dataset was organized into class-specific folders and preprocessed before training.